thecheesybit/genstudy3.0/README.md

 cd E-Learning-MERN && cd client && npm install

 ```
 Create account in Mongo Atlas and create cluster.
 Get your MongoURI by following the instructions and add it in keys.js file which is inside the config folder.
+EDITING

 ```
 secretOrKey=ANY_SECRET